eshaan-s18/cse15l-lab-reports/labReport1.md

 Hello.class  Hello.java  messages  README
 [user@sahara ~]$
 ```
 This command **does not** output an *error*.
-Unlike the previous example, this command does provide a path argument to the `ls` command in the form of `lecture1`.
+The working directory was `/home` when the command was run.
+Unlike the previous example, the command above does provide a path argument to the `ls` command in the form of `lecture1`.
 As a result, the command outputs a list of the files and folders in the path argument provided (`/lecture1`).
 The output of this command is `Hello.class  Hello.java  messages  README`.

 ***path to a file***
 ```